Is a low-carb or keto diet right for you?

 - What effect does the diet have on hunger and satiety?

-- What effect does the diet have on your resting metabolic rate?
+- What effect does the diet have on resting metabolic rate?

 - Can you maintain weight loss long term on this diet?

-Here is how the keto and low-carb diet both stack up against those questions:
+Here is how keto and low-carb diets both stack up against these questions:

 1) No need to count calories: You may have heard that keto or low-carb diets are just another way of reducing calories to lose weight.
-At Diet Doctor, however, we recommend that people starting the keto diet do not count calories, that instead you eat when you are hungry and stop when you are full — provided that the foods you are eating are on the keto foods list or part of our keto or low-carb recipes.
+At Diet Doctor, however, we recommend that people starting a low-carb or keto diet do not count calories.
+Instead, you eat when you are hungry and stop when you are full — provided that the foods you are eating are on the keto foods list or are found in our keto or low-carb recipes.

 This approach usually has people feeling satisfied and full at lower calorie levels.
-In fact, in experimental settings, individuals who were put on a ketogenic diet had less hunger and a reduced appetite, which spontaneously reduced their calorie intake even though they were told to eat as much of the allowed foods as they would like and were not told to count or restrict calories.9 If you are not a fan of keeping track of your calories in-calories out, you may prefer to follow a low-carb or keto diet where you pay attention to what kinds of food you eat, rather than how much.
+In fact, in experimental settings, individuals who were put on a ketogenic diet had less hunger and a reduced appetite, which spontaneously reduced their calorie intake even though they were told to eat as much of the allowed foods as they would like.10 If you are not a fan of keeping track of your calories in-calories out, you may prefer to follow a low-carb or keto diet where you pay attention to what kinds of food you eat, rather than how much.

 2) Reduced hunger, more satiety: Why do people on low-carb diets eat less without deliberately restricting calories?
-Making protein a priority can lead to feeling satisfied sooner.10 In addition, low-carb and keto meals may help trigger hormones that lead to a natural reduction in calorie intake, especially in those who are overweight or insulin resistant.11
+Making protein a priority can lead to feeling satisfied sooner.11 In addition, low-carb and keto meals may help trigger hormones that lead to a natural reduction in calorie intake, especially in those who are overweight or insulin resistant.12

-Studies comparing eating eggs to eating a bagel for breakfast show that the low-carb, higher protein egg breakfast increased satiety and reduced calorie intake for up to 36 hours; one study showed that eggs for breakfast also led to a beneficial lowering of insulin and ghrelin, hormones known to affect hunger levels and food intake.12 Although each meal contained an identical amount of calories, individuals who consumed the egg breakfast stayed full longer and ate fewer calories for the rest of the day than the bagel group did.
+A study comparing eating eggs to eating a bagel for breakfast showed that the low-carb, higher-protein egg breakfast increased satiety and reduced calorie intake for up to 36 hours.
+Another study showed that eggs for breakfast also led to a beneficial lowering of insulin and ghrelin – hormones known to affect hunger levels and food intake.13

 3) Higher metabolic rate: You may have heard that “all diets fail” or that “the best diet for you is the one you can stick to.”
-While the second statement is certainly true, whether or not a diet “fails” may have to do with its effect on metabolic rate.
-Choosing a lower-carb diet that increases resting energy expenditure may make it easier to maintain weight loss over the long-term.
+While the second statement is certainly true, whether or not a diet “fails” may be at least partially related to its effect on metabolic rate.
+Choosing a lower-carb diet that preserves or increases resting energy expenditure may make it easier to maintain weight loss over the long-term.

-Recent studies have shown that a lower carb diet (10 – 20% of total calories) increases resting energy expenditure during weight loss maintenance, whereas a higher carbohydrate diet (60% of calories) decreases metabolic rate.13 One of these studies also showed a beneficial lowering of insulin and ghrelin (a “hunger hormone”).
+At least two important studies have shown that a lower carb diet (10 – 20% of total calories) increases or preserves resting energy expenditure during weight loss maintenance, whereas a higher carbohydrate diet (60% of calories) decreases metabolic rate.14

 Any diet can be boring and monotonous, and only you can decide whether you prefer the recommended foods for a low-calorie, reduced-fat diet or a low-carb diet.
 But the many delicious and satisfying foods included in keto and low-carb diets can make these diets easy to “stick to” long term.